 Behind Bars: How Long Can You Be Held in Custody After an Arrest in Illinois?

-If you are arrested in Illinois, you may wonder how long you can be held in custody before being charged or released.
+If you are arrested in Illinois, you may wonder how long can police detain you or how long can you be held without charges in Illinois.
 The answer depends on several factors, including the offense's severity, the arrest's circumstances, and a judge's availability.

-Here are some important things to know about the length of time you can be held in custody after an arrest in Illinois:
+Here are some important things to know about how long can you be remanded in custody for after an arrest in Illinois:

 Bond Hearings